-How a Labor Law Attorney can Help
+How A Labor Law Attorney Can Help

 Federal and state laws protect numerous aspects of working life.
 However, when employers or co-workers create an uncomfortable working environment or treat employees unfairly, obtaining experienced legal assistance can make a difference in resolving the situation.
-With more than two decades of focused experience, the labor law attorneys at Freking Myers & Reul, LLC in Dayton advocate on behalf of working people to achieve fair resolution through settlement, mediation, arbitration, or in state or federal court.
+With more than two decades of focused experience, the labor law attorneys at Freking Myers & Reul, LLC in advocate on behalf of working people to achieve fair resolution through settlement, mediation, arbitration, or in state or federal court.

 The complexities of the law can require knowledgeable legal representation